 Sussex ice skating

 After all the over indulgence, it’s time to get active.
-Head to Eastbourne and the Lightning Fibre Ice Rink, which is outside the Enterprise Centre and Eastbourne Railway Station and is open every day except Christmas Day until the 8th January.
+Head to Eastbourne and the Lightning Fibre Ice Rink, which is outside the Enterprise Centre and Eastbourne Railway Station and is open until the 31st December 2023.
 Or head to Brighton and the ice rink in front of the Royal Pavilion.
-Powered by green energy this year and also open until the 8th of January (except Christmas Day).
+Powered by green energy this year and also open until the 7th of January 2024 (except Christmas Day).
 If you’re in West Sussex, head to Worthing and the ice rink in Steyne Gardens.
-This is open every day (except Christmas Day and Boxing Day) until the 19th of February 2023.
+This is open every day (except Christmas Day and Boxing Day) until the 18th of February 2024.
 Check booking requirements for all before travel.

 Sussex winter walks